wpatter6/KerbalFeels/readme.txt

 - Feelings impact the amount of experience gained from a mission (inspired gives more xp, playful gives less)
 - Kerbacide!
 Will happen with negative feelings + lack of sanity + RNG
 - Parts ideas:
-	Rec center for space stations will reduce negative feelings all around brain scan gives science and also
+	Rec center for space stations will reduce negative feelings all around and improve sanity Brain scan gives science and is either affected by or has effects on kerbal's sanity
+- Tweaking to constant variables after testing and/or feedback

 ----
 To Install: